kevinskii/TablePartitioner.NET/README.md

 female | JPN | 49 | 118
 ... | ... | ... | ...

-If this table is stored in a single CSV file and analyzed using a tool like Apache Hive or Spark, the entire file will need to be processed everytime a query is run.
+If this table is stored in a single CSV file and analyzed using a tool like Apache Hive or Spark, the entire file will need to be processed every time a query is run.
 To avoid this, Hive and Spark (and others) support a partitioning scheme that allows the table to be split on fields that contain enumerated values.

 For example, splitting the table on the "gender" and "country" fields will result in the following directory structure: